syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 {% highlight vb.net %}

-'Opens a PowerPoint presentation file
+'Opens a PowerPoint Presentation

 Dim sourcePresentation_1 As IPresentation = Presentation.Open(fileName)

-'Clones the presentation
+'Clones the Presentation

 Dim clonedPresentation_1 As IPresentation = sourcePresentation_1.Clone()

-'Gets the first slide from the cloned PowerPoint presentation
+'Gets the first slide from the cloned PowerPoint Presentation

 Dim firstSlide As ISlide = clonedPresentation_1.Slides(0)